First Aid Training Courses

 Important 2018 HSE Update Notice!

-The Health and Safety Executive (HSE) have updated their guidance.
-As of 2018, employers need to consider covering Mental Health First Aid training in addition to First Aid at Work training.
+The Health and Safety Executive (HSE) updated their guidance in 2018.
+Employers need to consider covering Mental Health First Aid training in addition to emergency First Aid at Work training.

 The importance of first aid at work